Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review

-The next important sub class comprises the burn issues and also the protective clothing.
-Despite the many researches dealing with the skin burn, only few studies have been devoted to appropriately investigation of the protective clothing.
-Put differently, the protective fabrics between the heat source and skin, make the usual methods to inaccurate predictions as the incident heat can be modified in value and form crossing the garment.
-Scrutinies in this subject being directly related to the skin bio-thermomechanics, are not only advantageous for medical usage and are also noteworthy in space and military missions.
-The drastic and intense circumferences experienced in space travel and also in military operations, makes the procurement of desirable cloths for thermal protection of the astronauts and army personnel; an inevitable problem.
-Hence, more researches on the topic of biothermomechanics should be performed.
-Further, here, we will present some important miscellaneous open topics in the filed of DPL non-Fourier bioheat conduction.
+The following important sub-class comprises the burn issues and also the protective clothing.
+Despite the many research results dealing with skin burn, only a few studies have been devoted to appropriately investigating protective clothing.
+The protective fabrics between the heat source and skin make the usual methods to inaccurate predictions as the incident heat can be modified in value and form crossing the garment.
+Scrutinies in this subject are directly related to the skin bio-thermomechanics, which are advantageous for medical usage and are also noteworthy in space and military missions.
+The harsh and intense circumstances experienced in space travel and military operations make the procurement of desirable clothes for thermal protection of the astronauts and army personnel; an inevitable problem.
+Hence, more research on the topic of bio-thermomechanics should be performed.

-The amount of studies on nanomaterials/nanoparticle that are great candidates for different biomedical therapies including outsidely activated hyperthermia, are not too much.
-More researches in this topic will lead the researchers to suggest the more suitable nanomaterials and helps the clinical physicians to control the situation during the therapy better.
-For instance, one of the potential nano-materials known as carbon nanotube (CNT), a nested, cylindrical graphene structures and a diameters ranging from a few to hundreds of nanometers; can be an interesting topic of investigation.
+The number of studies on nanomaterials and nanoparticles that are great candidates for different biomedical therapies, including activated hyperthermia, is not too much.
+More research on this topic will lead the researchers to suggest more suitable nanomaterials and help the clinical physicians control the situation better during the therapy.
+For instance, one of the potential nanomaterials known as carbon nanotube (CNT), a nested, cylindrical graphene structure and a diameter ranging from a few to hundreds of nanometers, can be an exciting topic of investigation.

-On the other hand, nowadays, the cryopreservation, a procedure of preserving the biological tissues with the least serious failures by exposing the tissues to the very low cryogenic temperature; have collected interest.
-The more obvious query is improving the model to present the more realistic three-dimensional cases.
+On the other hand, cryopreservation, a procedure of preserving the biological tissues with the least severe failures by exposing the tissues to the very low cryogenic temperature, has gathered interest.
+The more obvious query improves the model to present the more realistic three-dimensional cases.
 Another challenge in the topic of non-Fourier DPL heat conduction modeling is the lack of information on the values of the $\tau_q$ and $\tau_T$.
-Although the DPL equation has been proposed in 1995, but until now no accurate prediction of the phase lag times in bioheat tissues have been confirmed.
+Although the DPL equation was proposed in 1995, no accurate prediction of the phase lag times in bioheat tissues has been confirmed.